kapansa/Game-of-Dice/README.md

 # Game-of-Dice
-A game of dice that uses the random numbers to display different sides of the dice.
+A game of dice that uses random numbers to display different sides of a dice.

 ---